jaredvincent414/Codepath-prework/README.md

 https://www.loom.com/share/fd8eb9d48eb3479782ceec0b5b69f31d?sid=536e9451-5b76-42c7-a1e0-9a99a5a5e7ff
 [Guide]](https://www.youtube.com/watch?v=GA92eKlYio4).
-I tried screening recording using the kap but it Kept bringing up some errors that I need to report and I decided thee tutorial given about loom and embedded my video on GitHub using it.
+I tried screening recording using the kap but it Kept bringing up some errors that I needed to report I decided the tutorial given about loom and embedded my video on GitHub using it.

 ## App Brainstorming (Step 4)
 favourite apps